maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * (Done) Make SVG the default image format in Maxima generate plots.
 * Enable individual questions to load Maxima libraries.
 (See issue #305).
 * Add support for matrices with floating point entries, and numerical accuracy.
+* Add test which checks if there are any rational expressions in the denominator of a fraction.